Avinashkumar-git/React.js/README.md

 7. ### What are forward refs?

-   _Ref forwarding_ is a feature that lets some components take a _ref_ they receive, and pass it further down to a child.
+   _Ref forwarding_ is a technique for passing a ref through a component to one of its children.

    ```jsx harmony
    const ButtonElement = React.forwardRef((props, ref) => (